 Dr. Gioconda Guerra Pérez

 “We are far away from being a society where equity and equality are the pillars of our future.
 Public education is one of the few institutions that can help us to achieve this goal.
 I believe public education helps to secure a more equitable society because individuals are given the opportunity to receive an education and this contributes to the betterment of the larger community.”

-Gioconda Guerra Perez is currently the Assistant Chancellor for Diversity at the University of Illinois.
-Most recently, she served as the Assistant Chancellor for Diversity and earlier in her Illinois career, as the Director of La Casa Cultural Latina and Native American House at the University of Illinois.
-Before joining La Casa, Gioconda was a visiting assistant professor at Indiana University.
+Gioconda Guerra Perez is currently the Executive Associate Vice Chancellor for Diversity at the University of Illinois.
+Previously, she served as the Assistant Chancellor for Diversity and earlier in her Illinois career, as the Director of La Casa Cultural Latina and Native American House.
+Before coming to Illinois, Gioconda was a visiting assistant professor at Indiana University.